Coarse correlated equilibria for continuous time mean field games in open loop strategies: An example of coarse correlated solution to the mean field game

 Consider $A=[-1,1]$, $T=2$.
 With this choice of control actions and time horizon, the example we proposed matches the setting of Lacker's \say{illuminating example} of \cite[Section 3.3]{lacker2016}.
 We show that there exists a coarse correlated solution of the MFG which is not a weak MFG solution without common noise as defined in Definition 3.1 therein.
 In particular, the most important feature is the fact that the recommendation $\Lambda$ can not be expressed as a deterministic function of the flow of measures.
+On the other hand, we show that, under an additional assumption, weak MFG solutions induce coarse correlated solutions to the MFG.

 To be consistent with the notation and the setup of Lacker's paper, we use the notion of relaxed controls, which are used extensively in Section \ref{sezione_existence} (see, in particular, Section \ref{existence:sezione_crtl_rilassati} for definitions, notation and some important properties).
 Let $(p_{i,j})_{i,j=1,2}$ be so that $p_{1,1}+p_{2,1}$ and $p_{1,2}+p_{2,2}$ are strictly positive.
 We introduce the relaxed controls $\delta^+=(\delta^+_t)_{t \in [0,T]}$ and $\delta^-=(\delta^-_t)_{t \in [0,T]}$, by setting